 The experience is extremely dependent on the initial situation.
-A horror trip will possibly be triggered, if the consumer is anxious or depressive.
+A horror trip will possibly be triggered if the consumer is anxious or depressive.
 This manifests itself with panic, paranoid anxiety and distortions of perception including negative images.

-It can come up to flashbacks with recalling of drug-induced pictures, even a longer time after the last ingestion of hallucinogens.
+It can come up to flashbacks with recalling of drug-induced pictures, even longer time after the last ingestion of hallucinogens.

 Intoxications with hallucinogens

 Intoxications with hallucinogens are quite rare, as they cause strong nausea.
 However, instances are reported again and again in which teenagers use the ornamental plant angel trumpet as a hallucinogenic drug.
 It contains atropine and scopolamine and symptoms of an atropine poisoning arise 30–60 minutes later.
-Mydriasis, disorientation, hallucination and delirium need to be mentioned, too.
-Physostigmine can be used against the dangerous poisoning with the atropine containing thorn apple.
+Mydriasis, disorientation, hallucination, and delirium need to be mentioned, too.
+Physostigmine can be used against dangerous poisoning with the atropine containing thorn apple.

 Fully synthetically produced drugs like methamphetamine (crystal meth), amphetamine (speed), phencyclidine and ephedrine belong to the amphetamines.
 Amphetamines are consumed in the form of pills, powder or they are smoked.